Just-Some-Plugins/AutoRepo-Worker/README.md

 - You can have a singular repo be triggered, eg `/trigger/jsp`, or multiple repos, eg `/trigger/jsp/individual`.
-- You can set the get parameter `target_name` to the desired name of your plugin, eg `/trigger/jsp?target_name=My Plugin`.
+- You can set the get parameter `target_name` to the desired name of your plugin, eg `/trigger/jsp? target_name=My Plugin`.
+    - This defaults to the name of the repo if not set.
     - The repos you want to trigger must already exist [here](https://github.com/Just-Some-Plugins/AutoRepo/settings/variables/actions/ALLOWED_REPOS) in `ALLOWED_REPOS`.
 - You can set the get parameter `main` to the branch in your plugin's repository that should be the live version of the plugin, eg `/trigger/jsp?main=main`.
-This is assumed to be `main` if `main` and `test` are not set.
+  - This defaults to be the name of the branch that was pushed if `main` and `test` are not set.
 - You can set the get parameter `test` to the branch in your plugin's repository that should be the test version of the plugin, eg `/trigger/jsp?test=dev`.
+  - If you do not set `main` or `test`, or the branch that was pushed does not match either of them, `target_name` will have the branch name appended to it, eg `My Plugin (dev_branch)`.

 **Some examples:**
 > https://autorepo.jsp.zbee.codes/trigger/jsp?target_name=MyPlugin&test=dev